xd2287/transformers/docs/source/en/model_doc/mt5.md

 This model was contributed by [patrickvonplaten](https://huggingface.co/patrickvonplaten).
 The original code can be found [here](https://github.com/google-research/multilingual-t5).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [mt5](https://huggingface.co/models?other=mt5)

 ## Documentation resources

 - [Translation task guide](../tasks/translation)